ChileBob/zECC-Zebra-Wallet/README.md

 # ChileBobs Zebra Wallet

+IMPORTANT !!!

+I *highly* recommend that you use the NightHawk wallet instead of mine, they're doing an excellent job of tracking ECCs improvements and aadding new things.

-Welcome to my version of the Electric Coin Co wallet for Zcash (zECC)
+## Welcome to my version of the Electric Coin Co wallet for Zcash (zECC)

 Its based on zECC Wallet (https://github.com/zcash/zcash-android-wallet) from Electric Coin Company.